<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Brief product summary

-StrongDM is a Dynamic Access Management (DAM) platform that lets teams centralize access and credential management for enterprise databases, servers, and Kubernetes, in a single interface.
+StrongDM is a Zero Trust PAM platform that lets teams centralize access and credential management for enterprise databases, servers, and Kubernetes, in a single interface.
 The platform integrates with a wide range of environments and works with secrets management tools so users can easily store all credentials and keys, and configure workflow automation in the same system.
 This helps streamline secret rotation, employee onboarding, user provisioning, and control management for just-in-time, privileged, and least-privilege access.

 Use cases